nikishimanikimato/usesignal/README.md

-“All the world's a stage,
+<h1>“All the world's a stage,
 And all the men and women merely players;
 They have their exits and their entrances;
 And one man in his time plays many parts,
 His acts being seven ages.”
-― William Shakespeare, As You Like It
+― William Shakespeare, As You Like It</h1>